Texas Gunman Who Killed 7 Had Been Fired Just Hours Before Shootings: Reports

 Ator then fled and began to fire shots as he drove through the Odessa and Midland area of western Texas.
 The violent rampage ended when police killed the gunman outside a movie theater.

-A large public vigil was held Sunday night on the campus of the University of Texas of the Permian Basin, Marfa Pubic Radio reports, and began with a standing ovation for law enforcement and medical providers.
+A large public vigil was held Sunday night on the campus of the University of Texas of the Permian Basin, Marfa Public Radio reports, and began with a standing ovation for law enforcement and medical providers.

 "Our first responders did an absolutely amazing job," Odessa Mayor David Turner told the crowd.
 "You're our heroes and we could not be more proud of you."